Laci1953/HiTech-C-compiler-enhanced/README.md

 The resulting C toolset can be customized to be used on any available 128KB RAM Z80 hardware system configuration ( RC2014 provided with SC108, SC114, SC118 or the Phillip Stevens memory module, or any other configuration).

+The CP/M must be setup using the PutSys from the folder PutSys.

 The results are spectacular.

 Large C source files can now be compiled, without any problem (see the TESTS folder for some examples).